george-kan/georgekan/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Hugo Apéro.
+  Hi, my name is George Kanellos.
 Nice to meet you.
 ---

 <!-- this is a subheadline -->
-I'm a Hugo theme you'll want to hang out with. :fr:
+I work as a data scientist at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html) since 2015 and I am mainly focused on data management (duh).

-The page you are reading is based on a markdown file- look in `content/about/` to edit.
-There, look inside the `header`, `main`, and `sidebar` folders to get started building your own "about" page.
+But aside from work I am interested in other topics such as learning new skills, improving my health and workout regimen, nutrition, books and more.